mightyaleksey/teatime-components/readme.md

 teatime-components
 ==================

-React Components + CSS Modules :heart:
+A set of React Components + CSS Modules :heart:

+See the component's examples at http://sullenor.github.io/teatime-components/

 ## Philosophy